Amar Klar: Early life and education

 Klar was born on April 1, 1947, in Lyallpur, which was then part of Punjab, India, but is now part of Pakistan.
 He earned his undergraduate degree in 1967 and his master's degree in 1969, both from Punjab Agricultural University.
 In 1975, he received his Ph.D. in bacteriology from the University of Wisconsin–Madison, where he studied under Harlyn O. Halvorson.
 He then completed a postdoc at the University of California, Berkeley.

 Career

 In 1978, after getting a phone call from James Watson, Klar began doing yeast research at Cold Spring Harbor Laboratory (CSHL).
 He continued to work there until 1988, and served as director of their Delbrück Laboratory from 1985 until then.
 In 1988, he left CSHL to join the National Cancer Institute (NCI) Gene Regulation and Chromosome Biology Laboratory, which was affiliated with the ABL Basic Research Program in Frederick, Maryland.
 In 1999, he joined the National Institutes of Health's Center for Cancer Research located in Frederick becoming a Principal Investigator.
-He studied genetics in yeast and applied his great skills and understanding of that complex system to the understanding of complex inheritance patterns of psychotic disease in individuals and families.
+He studied genetics in yeast and applied his skills to understanding the complex inheritance patterns of psychotic disease in individuals and families.